Viva Las Vegas! Cirque du Soleil, Harley Davidson & paranormal adventures in Sin City

 It’s worth going into the Bellagio even if just to see the conservatory.
 The decorations change with the season, the Fall decorations were up during our visit.

 We’re big fans for the show Ghost Adventures and they did a lockdown in the town of Goodsprings just outside of Las Vegas at the Pioneer Saloon.
 When we found out there was a tour to take part in a lockdown here we had to go.
+When spending 3 days in Las Vegas this tour is well worth going on to give you a totally different experience to any that you will get on the strip.

 We were picked up from our hotel at 9pm and were taken to Goodsprings, around 30minutes drive away.
 When we arrived we were given a tour of the town and shown some of our ghost hunting gadgets.
 It was really eerie being in the middle of the desert at night, very dark and quiet!